 Gregg Walker is a professor of Communication and an adjunct professor in the environmental sciences, forestry, geosciences, marine resource management, and public policy programs at Oregon State University.
 On campus, Gregg teaches courses in conflict management, negotiation, mediation, international negotiation, environmental conflict resolution, science communication, sustainable development, and argumentation.
 Off campus, Gregg conducts training programs on conflict management, designs collaborative public participation processes, facilitates collaborative learning community workshops about natural resource and environmental policy issues, and researches community-level collaboration efforts.
 He has authored a numerous articles and papers on environmental communication and conflict resolution, and is co-author (with Steve Daniels) of Working Through Environmental Conflict: The Collaborative Learning Approach (2001, Praeger) and co-editor of the forthcoming book, Breaking Boundaries: Innovative Practices in Environmental Communication and Public Participation (2019, SUNY Press).
 Gregg has served as a Fulbright Senior Specialist in the fields of Peace and Conflict Resolution.
 He is an advisor to the National Collaboration Cadre of the USDA-Forest Service and on the roster of the U.S. Institute for Environmental Conflict Resolution.
 Gregg is co-director of the Climate Change Project for Mediators Beyond Borders International and Chair of the Climate Change Negotiations Working Group for the International Environmental Communication Association.
 In these roles he attends most of the United Nations climate change negotiation meetings and conducts related research on those negotiations.
 Gregg holds Ph.D. and M.A. degrees in Communication Studies from the University of Kansas and B.A. and B.S. degrees in Speech Communication, Sociology, and History from the University of Minnesota.

-Laura Weiland is director of the Omega Center for Sustainable Living (OCSL), in Rhinebeck, NY, USA.
+Laura Weiland is the former director of the Omega Center for Sustainable Living (OCSL), in Rhinebeck, NY, USA.
 She has lived, studied, and worked across several countries and United States over the past two decades, starting as a student in an agricultural high school in Ambato, Ecuador.
 She has been imagining, designing, and creating nontraditional educational experiences for herself and others since the age of 15, with studies and experience from biology, farming, permaculture, and regenerative frameworks, to eco-social design, community organizing, and climate education.
 She holds a master’s degree in sustainable development with a focus in community development.
 Along with thousands of visitors and guests who tour the OCSL to see the first building to achieve both LEED Platinum and Living Building Challenge certification, Laura hosts student groups of all ages who visit Omega’s EcoMachine, or natural wastewater treatment facility.
 In 2018, she and her team organized the first Drawdown Learn Conference, in partnership with the Project Drawdown organization, to explore how we could more deeply activate a solutions-oriented approach to climate education and engagement through schools and community participation.
 Through her work with the UNFCCC Education, Communication, and Outreach Stakeholder community (ECOS), and the development of Omega’s Climate Education Initiative, Laura enjoys strong involvement in regional, national, and global network coordination, collaboration, and relationship building to ensure the health of our ecosystems and the possibility for all communities to thrive. eOmega.org/OCSL

 Additional ECOS Members